Have questions about how ListingSpark works?

 How are the contract negotiations handled?

 Any potential buyers will submit their contract to ListingSpark.
-We will then inform you, the seller, and forward you the contract.
-You may then accept, reject or make a counter offer.
+We will then upload the offer to your ListingSpark account and inform you of the offer via email.
+You may then accept, reject or make a counter offer all through the platform.
 In the event of a counter offer, the process continues until an offer is accepted or rejected.

 How is my listing price determined?